nosia-ai/nosia/README.md

 Replace `<VM_IP>` with the IP address of the VM and you can now access Nosia at `http://<VM_IP>:3000`

-## Installation with custom completion models
+## Installation with custom models

+### Custom completion model

+By default, Nosia uses the `phi3:medium` completion model and the `nomic-embed-text` embeddings model.

 You can use any completion model available on Ollama by setting the `OLLAMA_CHAT_COMPLETION_MODEL` and `OLLAMA_COMPLETION_MODEL` environment variables during the installation.